keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 So, possible namespace designs run the gamut:

-* Run all your KLT work in a single namespace
+* Run all your Keptn work in a single namespace
-* Create a separate namespace for each logical grouping of your KLT work
+* Create a separate namespace for each logical grouping of your Keptn work
 * Create a separate namespace for each workload